databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/Modules.md

 {{% notice note %}}
 NotebookCommands are not available for notebooks run on a SQL Warehouse yet.
 This feature will be added in a future release
 {{% /notice %}}

+### WarehouseEvents
+*Requires:* Audit and system.compute.warehouse_events.

+*Enables:* WarehouseStateFact

+*Gold Entities:* WarehouseStateFact

+Warehouse Events represent state changes occurring within a warehouse.
+At present, these events are not accessible through the user interface.

+Data collection for these events is facilitated by querying the system table compute.warehouse_event, which maintains records for a configurable period, defaulting to 30 days.
+To enable the creation and use of a Warehouse Events table, Unity Catalog must be activated within the workspace.